sf-wdi-34/angular-routing/readme.md

 ### With Client-side Routing

-* What if your goat tracker could look like a multi-page app without rendering an entirely new page every time?
+* What if your goat tracker could look like a multi-page app without page reloads?
 * What if each view in your app had a unique browser URL depending on what the user was looking at?
 * What if the state of the page was reflected in the URL?
-* What if the user could use the back and forward buttons in the browser to navigate your site?
+* What if the user could use the back and forward buttons in the browser to smoothly navigate your site?

 **Now you can!**

-Take a look at the URLs in the goat app above.
-Notice how they indicate where we're at?
-We're going to use a client-side router to add this feature today.
+Notice how the urls in the wireframes above indicate where we're at?
+And how some of the page content stays the same?

 **Client-side routing:**
   - ties the URL in the browser to the **state** of the current page.
 If a user comes back to the same URL, they get to see the same content on the page.
+  - ensures that familiar browser navigation works.
   - lets us have modular front-end **views** that are made up of **partials** inside of **layouts**.